 Are you thinking that an RV rental might be the perfect way to enjoy a vacation this year?
 You’re not alone.
-Peer-to-peer rental service RVShare recently reported a 650 percent increase in bookings since early April.
+Peer-to-peer rental services have seen huge increases in bookings since the pandemic.
 We’ve always known that RVs are an amazing way to see our beautiful country.
-But the benefits of having a home on wheels are becoming even more apparent as we navigate traveling in a time of COVID-19 safety concerns and social distancing policies.
+But the benefits of having a home on wheels are becoming even more apparent as we navigate traveling in a time of safety concerns and social distancing policies.

 Reasons to Rent an RV

-The primary reason why rentals have spiked this season is because RVs offer the opportunity to travel in a self-contained environment.
+The primary reason why rentals have spiked over the past year is because RVs offer the opportunity to travel in a self-contained environment.
 Renters can properly disinfect a rig, then load it up with their own linens, toiletries, and food.
 They can enjoy a change of scenery while still avoiding airports, hotels, restaurants, and rest stop bathrooms.
 RVs are also perfect for safely bringing travelers to the most highly coveted summer destination—the great outdoors.

 Here are some other reasons why this might be the perfect time to rent an RV: